Current Work

 Pinellas County is in a housing crisis.
 Working families are living in hotel rooms or living in their cars because they can’t afford the high cost of housing in Pinellas County.
 During our listening process over the last few years, members shared that they are often paying so much for their housing that they have to choose between eating or paying for their medications.
 No one should ever have to make that kind of decision.
 According to Shimberg Center data, in 2021 there were 60,000 families making 80% AMI or less ($69,500 for a family of four) who paid more than half their income on rent.
 This means they’re one missed paycheck away from losing their housing.

-Last year, rent in Tampa Bay increased 24%, more than any other area in the nation.
+In 2021, rent in Tampa Bay increased 24%, more than any other area in the nation.
 This means the average rent went up $315!
+In 2022, the average rent increased an additional 17%.
 In a meeting with St. Pete staff members in January 2022, they told us that in 2021, 90% of home sales in St. Pete were all cash offers.
 In the third quarter of 2021, 37% of homes bought in the zip code 33712 were purchased by investment companies.

 Every day, working families have been pushed out of their own community because they can’t afford to pay hundreds of thousands of dollars in cash for a place to live.
 Non-profit developers such as Catholic Charities, Boley Centers, and Family Promise tell us that their biggest hurdle to getting a family or individual into stable housing is the scarcity of affordable housing options in Pinellas County.